rakinds/atnlp/README.md

 ## Evaluation
 ### Classic Metrics
 The classic metrics that are used to evaluate the generated distractors are BLEU, BLEURT, ROUGE, Jaccard and TTR.
 Corresponding scripts can be found under `evaluation/classic_metrics/`.
+These evaluation methods use the data files present in the `evaluation/classic_metrics/data/` folder, which contain reformatted versions of the output from the Llama generation script as well as the original SciQ distractors, for easier processing.

 ### QA models
 The Question Answering models are used to experimentically evaluate the generated distractors.
 We make use of a set or 'classroom' of MC QA models, which can be run using `classroom.py` under `evaluation/classroom/`.
 Simply change the `model_name` variable to evaluate a certain QA model and run the script.